 The best way to find out about orienteering is to go to an event and try a course.
 There is no need to have any coaching or practice beforehand (although it is a bonus if you can) – first-hand experience is still the best way to try out the sport.
 There are various types of event on offer, but all will have courses suitable for beginners.
 Orienteering events are most commonly held on Sunday mornings, with the peak season being between September and May.
 However, there are also many other types of event, including evening events held midweek during the summer months, and urban street orienteering events held during the winter.

-Events are classified by size as Level A to D. Local events are usually Level D – the smallest.
-Regional events are Level C, and national level events are Levels A and B, with Level A being mostly National Championships or equivalent events.
-Smaller events will offer a set of courses that are categorised by a colour system so that you can judge how difficult a given course will be.
+Events are classified by size as Major / International, National, Regional or Local (previously Level A to D).
+Local events are usually the smallest.
+National level events and above are organised by age class, but at Regional and below, events will offer a set of courses that are categorised by a colour system so that you can judge how difficult a given course will be.
 They start with White and Yellow for youngsters and beginners and progress through several others to Brown and Black, which are the longest and hardest.

 What happens on the day of an event?